baasbox/docs/RestAPI/file.rst

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 400: the "file" field is not present in the received request
--  Code 401: user unauthorized.
+-  Code 401: unauthorized user
 -  Code 201: file created
--  Code 200: OK and unique ID will be returned.
+-  Code 200: OK and unique ID will be returned

 If BaasBox stores a file, it will return a JSON string with all the data representing the file itself, including the unique identifier (ID) to